drwahl/jabberbot-jira/README.md

 config file in the conf directory to match your environments configuration and then run:
 ```
-docker -t <image_name> .
+docker -t <container_name> .
 ```
-This will create the docker image file.
+This will create the docker container.
 Then you just need to launch the container with:
 ```
-docker run <image_name>
+docker run <container_name>
 ```